ovidiugabriel/pharen-racket/README.md

 ##### OOP and Namespace integration

 Prefer using a more let's say pythonic approach here.
-So instead of having:
+So for an object method definiton, instead of having:

 ```clojure
 (class User